-The organisation’s mission, structure and culture created very specific requirements when it came to sourcing, and with this, unique challenges.
+The organization’s mission, structure and culture created very specific requirements when it came to sourcing, and with this, unique challenges.
 While there were standard procurement operating procedures in place, it fell to employees, scattered among regional offices around the world, to interpret and execute those procedures.
 The absence of a unified system created a large and fragmented procurement and sourcing environment, where work efforts were often duplicated and visibility into vendor pricing or total spend remained low.

 A Champion for Change

-Protiviti interviewed stakeholders throughout the organisation who expressed a wide array of concerns, ranging from simple confusion and a desire for more training and guidance to frustration and concern over the lack of vendor accountability, transparency and quality control.
+Protiviti interviewed stakeholders throughout the organization who expressed a wide array of concerns, ranging from simple confusion and a desire for more training and guidance to frustration and concern over the lack of vendor accountability, transparency and quality control.

 Here are some of the common concerns we heard from people we interviewed:

 I have no way of knowing if a supplier performed poorly for another business unit.

 - Operations Manager

 Every time I want to see a contract, I must request it from the Contracts group, which takes a lot of time.